SecOpsPete/agentic-ai-cybersecurity-agent/methodology-and-setup/README.md

 ---

-### 🧠 Purpose

-The APPROVAL phase establishes a **clean, verifiable starting point** before modification — ensuring all subsequent edits can be audited, compared, or reverted as part of the **Agentic AI development process**.

----

 ## ✏️ **EDIT — Controlled Copilot Modification**

 Use **Copilot Agent Mode** or **Copilot Chat** in VS Code to guide intelligent code changes through natural-language prompts aligned with this SOP.